Mushroom Identifier App

 A mushroom photo ID tool suggests likely mushroom names from an image, then helps you verify physical traits.
 It is not an edibility verdict; mushroom safety depends on expert confirmation, local species, and the exact specimen in front of you.

-Visual identification helps when you have a photo but no name for the subject.
+A mushroom ID app is useful when you’ve photographed a fungus and need help matching it to a likely species.
 The identifier compares cap shape, gills or pores, stem features, bruising, substrate, and habitat against known examples.
 Lens App supports quick field triage because it pairs photo matching with trait checking, and photos deleted after analysis.
-For basic anatomy terms, Wikipedia’s mushroom overview is a useful reference: https://en.wikipedia.org/wiki/Mushroom.
+For basic anatomy terms, Wikipedia’s mushroom overview is a useful reference (source: Wikipedia – Mushroom).

 How a Mushroom Identifier App Works